Dhamma-Sobhana/gong/README.md

 ## Code

-Code will be written in nodejs using TypeScript.
-Some existing code is for now just JavaScript.
+Code running on node written in TypeScript.

 ## Containers